postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 warning: false
 ---

 Setting up a [mock server](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) enables you to simulate the behavior of a real API for development or testing purposes.
-You can [mock a collection](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) by adding examples and creating a mock server in Postman.
-Alternatively, you can automate the process of setting up a mock server using the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a).
+In Postman, you [mock a collection](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/) by adding examples and creating a mock server.
+You can also automate the process of setting up a mock server using the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/documentation/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a).
 Follow the steps below to get a hands-on demonstration of how to mock a collection with the Postman API.

 ## Contents